Project Habakkuk: Shooting incident

-According to some accounts, at the Quebec Conference in 1943 Lord Mountbatten brought a block of pykrete along to demonstrate its potential to the admirals and generals who accompanied Winston Churchill and Franklin D. Roosevelt.
+According to some accounts, at the Quebec Conference in 1943 Lord Louis Mountbatten brought a block of pykrete along to demonstrate its potential to the admirals and generals who accompanied Winston Churchill and Franklin D. Roosevelt.
 Mountbatten entered the project meeting with two blocks and placed them on the ground.
 One was a normal ice block and the other was pykrete.
 He then drew his service pistol and shot at the first block.
 It shattered and splintered.
 Next he fired at the pykrete to give an idea of the resistance of that kind of ice to projectiles.
 The bullet ricocheted off the block, grazing the trouser leg of Admiral Ernest King, and ended up in the wall.

 Sir Alan Brooke's diaries support this account, telling how Mountbatten brought two blocks, one of ice and one of pykrete.
 After first shooting at the ice, with a warning to beware of splinters, Mountbatten said "I shall fire at the block on the right to show you the difference".
 Brooke reported that "the bullet rebounded out of the block and buzzed round our legs like an angry bee".

 Max Perutz gave an account of a similar incident in his book I Wish I Made You Angry Earlier.
 A demonstration of pykrete was given at Combined Operations Headquarters (COHQ) by a naval officer, Lieutenant Commander Douglas Adshead-Grant, who was provided by Perutz with rods of ice and pykrete packed with dry ice in thermos flasks and large blocks of ice and pykrete.
-Grant demonstrated the comparative strength of ice and pykrete by firing bullets into both blocks: the ice shattered, but the bullet rebounded from the pykrete and hit the Chief of Imperial General Staff (Sir Alan Brooke) in the shoulder.
-Brooke was unhurt.
+Grant demonstrated the comparative strength of ice and pykrete by firing bullets into both blocks: the ice shattered, but the bullet rebounded from the pykrete and hit the Chief of Imperial General Staff Sir Alan Brooke in the shoulder.

 End of project

 By the time of the 1943 Quebec Conference the Habakkuk project had won the support of both Churchill and Mountbatten, and was assigned to the National Research Council of Canada because of the cold Canadian winters and Canadians' prior familiarity with ice physics.
-The small prototype built in 1944 on Patricia Lake near Jasper, Alberta, confirmed the researchers' forecast that the full-size vessel would cost more money and machinery than a whole fleet of conventional aircraft carriers.(The sunken remains of the metal parts of the boat remain there to this day.)
+The small prototype built in 1944 on Patricia Lake near Jasper, Alberta, confirmed the researchers' forecast that the full-size vessel would cost more money and machinery than a whole fleet of conventional aircraft carriers.
+(The sunken remains of the metal parts of the boat remain there to this day.)
 NRC President C. J. Mackenzie later said British promoters of Habakkuk were so intimidated by Prime Minister Churchill that they kept this information from him until Mackenzie's next visit to Britain.

 Mountbatten later listed several reasons why the special boat's construction would be expensive and not needed: